Visyond/website-hugo/site/content/why-visyond.md

-  We're introducing spreadsheet collaboration, the level of control, transparency and accountability that can be compared to those of modern blockchains, but without all the limitations and drawbacks of it...
+  We're introducing spreadsheet collaboration, the level of control, transparency and accountability that can be compared to those of modern blockchains, but without all the limitations and drawbacks of it.
 sectionOneHeader: Visyond Is the Only Solution Committed to Bring You the Best of All Worlds
 sectionOneImg: /img/what-is-visyond-infographic.png
 sectionTwoHeader: Benefits